TerrenceBamberg/TerrenceBamberg/README.md

 # Hi, and Welcome!  &ensp;  😄

-I'm Terrence, a Computer Science graduate from Auburn University and aspiring Java developer searching for new and exciting opportunities.
+I'm Terrence, an Auburn University Computer Science graduate and aspiring Java developer searching for new and exciting opportunities.

 My interests include developing microservices-based RESTful business applications and enterprise application modernization.